frankleitelemoscosta/The_Walking_in_Matrix/README.md

 in other words the greedy method make the best select in each stage with base in the informations provided in that stage.
 He can used when you need check the best possible the each interaction.
-Here the method is used for select the bigger number between four option in each stage and sum the selected element and recorde in the variable Bigger
+Here the method is used for select the bigger number between five option in each stage and sum the selected element and recorde in the variable Bigger

 <h3>THE WALKING IN A MATRIX</h3>